Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

-\textit{step 5} : We look for a polygon plane-neighboring the new bloc with 3 vertices.
-If there is one like that, it shall be added to the bloc, adding along with it 1 to the rank, as 3 of its freedom-degrees have already been considered.
+\textit{step 5} : We look for a polygon plane-neighboring the new bloc with three vertices.
+If there is one like that, it shall be added to the bloc, adding along with it 1 to the rank, as three of its freedom-degrees have already been considered.
 Now we shall return to step 4.

 \textit{step 6} : If there are no more polygons neighboring the bloc, we shall reduce 1 from the rank we got.
-This is due to the fact that the surface can be considered as the projection to $\mathbb{R}^{3}$ of the corner-locus of the piecewise linear function, which lies in $\mathbb{R}^{4}$.
-The location of the corner-locus in the fourth axis does not change the projection, and this means that the \textquotedbl{}first\textquotedbl{} vertex we chose has no effect on the rank.
+This reduction by one is due to the isotopy moving the whole graph of the piecewise linear function \textquotedbl{}up\textquotedbl{} or \textquotedbl{}down\textquotedbl{} in the four dimensional space, as A is the projection of the corner-locus of the graph.
 The only effect on the rank comes from the relationships between the vertices, and not from their absolute value.

 The process is over and we got the upper bound of the rank.